independentn/datasciencecoursera/CodeBook2.md

  TO FILTER.
 THERE ARE SOME COLUMNS WITH (,Mean) BUT IT DOESNT SEEM TO GIVE ACTUAL MEAN OR STANDARD DEVIATION.
  HENCE FOR THE PURPOSES OF THIS H/W I WILL ONLY FILTER ON mean AND std.
- 'Features' file is used and following logic applied
+ Features file is used and following logic applied:
     * 1. get key words 'mean' and 'std' from features file
     * 2. get position of 'mean' and 'std'
     * 3. position in 2. translates to column position in full_data + 2